learn-co-curriculum/react-hooks-redux-forms-codealong/README.md

 };
 ```

-So if the user has typed in buy groceries, our action would look like:
+If the user has typed in buy groceries, our action would look like:

 ```js
 const action = {